 (See also Overview of Immunodeficiency Disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .)

-Because T cells T cells One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more ), a yeast.
-If other parts of the immune system (such as antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) are functioning, the body may still be able to fight against other infections.
+Because T cells T cells One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more (a type of lymphocyte) malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
+The most common type of candidiasis is a superficial infection of... read more ), a yeast.
+If other parts of the immune system (such as antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) are functioning, the body may still be able to fight against other infections.
 However, in some people with this disorder, antibodies also malfunction, making these people susceptible to other infections.

 Chronic mucocutaneous candidiasis is due to a mutation in specific genes.
 Depending on which gene has the mutation, one or two mutations (one from each parent) may be needed to cause the disorder.